Organizing paper clutter? I love to use binders when organizing paperwork for quick access and easy mobility. Here's how!

 Decide the size of the binder based on how much paper you intend to

-store in it.
+store in it, and remember to account for the size and shape of the binder's rings.
 For example, if you have a small amount of paper for a

 certain category that you know will grow, utilize a larger binder.